 The use of welding cobots for all types of manufacturing applications is helping small and medium shops compete with larger operations.
 A welding cobot makes it possible to increase throughput and reduce quality issues.
 And, it’s much easier to get started with automating your welding operations than you may think.
-To see how it can help you, download our eBook “Getting Started with Welding Cobots” here.

 The growing skills shortage for qualified welders continues to put the manufacturing sector in the U.S. under pressure.
 For small and medium fabricators, this often cuts them out of jobs due to capacity constraints or the cost associated with hiring additional welders.
 Investing in a welding cobot enables you to establish a consistent, repeatable welding process using a semi-autonomous cobot.

 There is a growing need for small and medium manufacturers to automate their production processes wherever possible.
 To remain competitive, fabricators need to reduce costs, save materials, and increase productivity without compromising on quality.
 Welding cobots are ideal for a shop that needs a solution with a suitable ROI and don’t require you to hire programmers to operate the platform.